openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-processData.md

-# ProcessData (System API)
+# ProcessData

-The **ProcessData** module defines process data.
-If a lifecycle change listener is registered by calling [registerApplicationStateObserver](js-apis-application-appManager-sys.md#appmanagerregisterapplicationstateobserver), the **onProcessCreated** callback in [ApplicationStateObserver](js-apis-inner-application-applicationStateObserver-sys.md) is invoked when the lifecycle of an application or ability changes.
+The ProcessData module defines process data.
+If a lifecycle change listener is registered by calling [on](js-apis-app-ability-appManager.md#appmanageronapplicationstate), the **onProcessCreated** callback in [ApplicationStateObserver](js-apis-inner-application-applicationStateObserver.md) is invoked when the lifecycle of an application or ability changes.

 > **NOTE**
 >
-> The initial APIs of this module are supported since API version 8.
+> The initial APIs of this module are supported since API version 14.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
-> The APIs provided by this module are system APIs.

 ## Modules to Import